Nikos Dendias

-Nikolaos "Nikos" Dendias (Νικόλαος Δένδιας; born 7 October 1959) is a Greek lawyer and politician of the conservative New Democracy party.
-He is a Member of the Hellenic Parliament for Athens, and was Minister for National Defence from November 2014 to January 2015.
-As of 2019, he is the Foreign Minister of Greece.
+Nikolaos "Nikos" Dendias (Νικόλαος Δένδιας; born 7 October 1959) is a Greek lawyer and politician of the conservative New Democracy party who has been serving as Minister for National Defence in the government of Prime Minister Kyriakos Mitsotakis since 2023.
+He is a Member of the Hellenic Parliament for Athens, and previously served as Minister for National Defence from November 2014 to January 2015 and as Minister for Foreign Affairs from July 2019 to May 2023.

 Early life and education

-Dendias was born in Corfu in 1959, but he originates from the island of Paxos.
+Dendias was born in Corfu in 1959, but his ancestry is from the island of Paxos.
 He went to school in the Athens College, received a degree in law from the National and Kapodistrian University of Athens, a Master of Laws in Maritime and Insurance Law from the University College London and in Criminology from the London School of Economics.

 Political career

 Early beginnings

 A practising lawyer, Dendias has been active in New Democracy since 1978, first as a member of ND's student wing, DAP-NDFK and later as a party functionary in the Youth Organisation of New Democracy.
 He was elected as an MP for Corfu in the Greek parliament in the 2004, 2007, 2009 and June 2012 elections.